MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ### Acceptance Tests

-Lastly, you want to make sure no deviation or configuration drift is happening.
+You probably want to make sure no deviation or configuration drift is happening.
 Using a test method called `Acceptance Test` of `Validation Tests` can save you a lot of time.
 These Tests are written to ensure a requirement is met.
 You can execute these tests on a given resource and validate if a specified configuration was applied.